Tkay2808/TITANIC-SURVIVAL-ANALYSIS/README.md

 - Men, particularly young men in third class, bore the greatest losses.
 - First-class passengers benefitted from privilege and proximity, while third-class passengers suffered from both **physical barriers** and **social inequalities**.

-> This tragedy is not just statistics — it reflects the harsh reality of structural inequality in a life-and-death situation.
+*This tragedy is not just statistics — it reflects the harsh reality of structural inequality in a life-and-death situation*

 ---
 ## Conclusion

+The analysis of the Titanic dataset highlights how survival was **unevenly distributed across age, gender, and class**.

+- **Women and children**, particularly those in higher classes, had the highest chances of survival.

+- **Men**, especially those from third class, faced overwhelming losses.
+- **Class privilege** and **physical access to lifeboats** played a decisive role in determining life or death outcomes.

+Overall, the tragedy reflects how **social structures and inequalities** directly influenced survival during the disaster, turning a maritime accident into a profound lesson on human vulnerability and privilege.
 ---
 ## Limitation

+While this analysis offers key insights, it is important to recognize certain limitations:

+1. **Incomplete Data** – The dataset covers only **1,309 passengers out of 2,224**, excluding crew members, which limits the completeness of the analysis.

+2. ** The analysis only covers Class,gender and Age,other metrics such as Fare,family size was not covered,which could also has an effect on survivors.

+3. **Contextual Gaps** – Statistical findings cannot fully capture the emotional, cultural, or situational factors that shaped individual survival.

 ---
 ## About